HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 6. Station Control/section 6-4 Operating Your Transceivers.md

 This feature automatically searches for active channels:

-- When the radio detects a signal, it pauses so you can listen
+- When the radio detects a signal, it pauses so you can listen.
-- Once the transmission ends, scanning resumes
+- Once the transmission ends, scanning resumes.
-- Useful for finding active repeaters or monitoring multiple channels at once
+- Useful for finding active repeaters or monitoring multiple channels at once.

 #### FM-Specific Controls